 The default format used by most USB flash drives and other external storage media is FAT32.
 Some people are fine with keeping this format.
 But for most users, they always find the need to convert or format their USB drive to NTFS.
 This is for many reasons.
 With a USB drive that uses the FAT32 file type, you can only copy or add files less than 4GB.
 This may be a hassle for some users who want to transport large files like movies, program installers, etc. Meanwhile, NTFS doesn’t have this limitation.
 You can copy or add files of any size and the partition sizes usually have a large capacity.

 NTFS is a type of file system.
 It stands for the NT File system and is also called the New Technology File System.
 It’s a way of organizing files within a flash drive.
 It’s a new improvement from previous file types like File Allocation Table (FAT) or Extended File Allocation Table (exFAT) previously used by Microsoft Windows.
 Because it’s a relatively new file type, it has increased security from its new features like file permissions and encryptions.
 NTFS also has a Change Journal where the driver keeps track of the changes made within the drive.
 This means that if ever your PC unexpectedly shuts down or you experience a system crash, you can recover files that were lost during the event.

-1. Find My Computer in the Start menu or by typing it in the search bar.
+Step 1.
+Find My Computer/This PC in the Start menu or by typing it in the search bar.
 Right-click on it and click on Manage.

 Step 2.
 Choose Disk Management and locate and right-tap on your USB flash drive and then choose Format.

 Step 3.
 Set to NTFS file system, tick Quick Format and tap on Ok.